TJ-zhanglab/SpatialE/README.md

 ## Usage

 SpatialE includes built-in datasets for easy accessibility.
-After installation, refer to the **`Example`** for usage instructions.
+After installation, refer to the **`User's guidance`** for usage instructions.

 ## Issues